-Does your Select 'Yes' or 'No'.
-If you have selected 'Yes' it is mandatory to complete all of the proposal involve relevant questions on the Use of Human Tissue or Subjects page. the use of human
+Select 'Yes' or 'No'.
+If you have selected 'Yes' it is mandatory to complete all of the relevant questions on the Use of Human Tissue or Subjects page.

 Page 11: Data Management and Data Sharing

 The networking funding partners support research as an open enterprise, and are committed to ensuring that data outputs from research supported by the networking grants are made publically available in a managed and responsible manner, with as few restrictions as possible.
 Data outputs should be deposited in an appropriate, recognised, publically available repository, so that others can verify and build upon the data, which is of public interest.